 Crossing the Border To Ontario

 This past weekend I had the honor and pleasure of crossing over into Ontario on my latest Canada vacation (though it was more of a weekend getaway), where I was met with the most interesting of circumstances and learned a great deal about how to deal with folks at the border.
 In this brief article, my goal is to share with you some tips and tricks for your next Canada vacation, should you choose to cross by land.
-There are 14 border crossings in Ontario alone, 8 of them with the duty free shopping available, which I’ll discuss later.
+There are 14 border crossings in Ontario alone, 8 of them with duty-free shopping available, which I’ll discuss later.

 Now, if you happen to be visiting the West Coast of Canada, or are flying in, this article may not apply to you, so you may want to hop over and check ahead for Canadian hotel deals, or just compare airfare to Canada.
 There’s lots to do in Canada and I hope you enjoy your trip, no matter how you cross over.